- The ESG agenda

 HMRC answers our questions about the IR35 tax reforms

-The CEST service was developed in conjunction with tax specialists, contractors and other stakeholders and it was rigorously tested against established case law and settled cases to ensure it provides accurate results in line with current binding judgements.
+The CEST service was developed in conjunction with tax specialists, contractors, and other stakeholders and it was rigorously tested against established case law and settled cases to ensure it provides accurate results in line with current binding judgements.
 CEST provides accurate results and HMRC stands by its results, provided accurate and correct information is used in accordance with our guidance.

-It is acceptable for a client to make a determination for a group of workers, providing those workers are engaged under the same contractual terms and conditions, and in practice work under the same terms and conditions.
+It's acceptable for a client to make a determination for a group of workers, providing those workers are engaged under the same contractual terms and conditions, and in practice work under the same terms and conditions.

 A client organisation must always take reasonable care, regardless of its size, when determining whether the off-payroll working rules apply to an engagement.
 If the client fails to take reasonable care, the responsibility for the deduction of tax and NICs, and the payment of the apprenticeship levy and paying these to HMRC will rest with it.

-Levels to which a client organisation satisfies itself in having taken reasonable care will vary on a number of factors, for example; having a complex workforce or labour supply chain.
+Levels to which a client organisation satisfies itself in having taken reasonable care will vary on a number of factors.
+For example, having a complex workforce or labour supply chain.

-Failing to reconsider determinations where there has been a material change in circumstances and failing to take account of all relevant evidence are both examples of not taking reasonable care.
+Failing to reconsider determinations where there's been a material change in circumstances and failing to take account of all relevant evidence are both examples of not taking reasonable care.
+Examples of behaviours that would indicate a client has taken reasonable care include can be found in the Employment Status Manual.

+HMRC use a specialist team to carry out all our off-payroll working compliance activity.
 If customers have a Customer Compliance Manager (CCM), we’ll continue to use that relationship to manage and assure compliance with the off-payroll working rules.
 HMRC has outlined its compliance approach for the off-payroll working rules.
 Our priority is to support customers to be compliant, as well as intervening when we find non-compliance.

 In addition to our education and support, HMRC has been working on its future compliance strategy details of which have been published on GOV.UK.